The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 |Polito Family Farms||Homepage|

-Eureka lemons have a peak season in late winter through early spring, and are usually available year-round.
+Eureka lemons are available year-round with a peak season in the late winter through early spring months.

-The Eureka lemons used as the standard commercial lemon variety for its consistent flavor, firm texture, high oil content and nearly year-round growing season.
+The Eureka lemon, botanically known as Citrus limon, is the standard commercial lemon variety around the world because of its consistent flavor, firm texture, high oil content, and nearly year-round growing season.
+This variety was originally named "Garey's Eureka" after Thomas Garey, who propagated the first Eureka lemon tree.

 Recipes that include Eureka Lemons.
 One is easiest, three is harder.